Udrea Băleanu: Rise

-Killing and legacy
+Killing

 Băleanu's absence from Suceava also led to a reemergence of the Movilă brothers Ieremia and Simion, who were backed by the Polish–Lithuanian Commonwealth—leading to one of the several, recurrent, Polish interventions in Moldavia.
 The poet Stanislaw Bartholan, who saw action with the Commonwealth army under Stanisław Żółkiewski, later claimed that Udrea (or Udra) was still in Moldavia with Deli-Marko, and only withdrew after Żółkiewski crossed the Dniester.
 Historian Constantin Rezachevici argues that this is merely a chronological error.

 The Poles then moved into Wallachia, where they installed Simion Movilă as Prince.
 Băleanu, who still considered himself Moldavia's Hetman in diplomatic letters he sent to Żółkiewski, led the returning Wallachian loyalists into battle with the Poles.
 These were sent in to aid Michael and Novak, whose troops were defeated in a string of battles: at Năeni, Ceptura, and finally at Bucov.
 Udrea had the leading contribution to the stalling attempt of Năeni, where he commanded 4,000 from a total 7,000 Wallachians.
 His attempt to encircle Movilă's forces was thwarted by Moldavian boyars with accurate knowledge of the terrain.
 On November 25, 1600, a decisive clash occurred outside Curtea de Argeș.
 Udrea led four suicidal attacks into the Polish lines, losing some 1,500 men in all, but allowing Michael's main column the time to retreat.

 According to historian Nicolae Bănică-Ologu, Băleanu was still free after the battle, joining Michael, Novak and the Buzescus one final time in Râmnicu Vâlcea.
 There, Michael is believed to have asked his Wallachian generals to save themselves by traveling back home and rendering fealty to Prince Simion.
 Captured by Starost Jan Potocki of Kamenets, Băleanu appealed to Prince Simion's forgiveness, promising to become his "servant and slave".
 In one of his messages from captivity, the Ban clarified that he was still hoping to preserve "my inheritance and my estate in this country [of Wallachia]".
 Several sources, including the chronicler Miron Costin and Rezachevici suggest that the prisoner had effectively betrayed Prince Michael.
 O.-G. Lecca argues differently, proposing that Băleanu remained loyal to the end of his life.
 Likewise, Bănică-Ologu sees Băleanu's action as a fulfillment of Michael's last order.